 The bad news is that if you are moving from Windows Vista, Windows XP, or earlier versions of Windows to Windows 10, you must perform a clean install.
-(You can, however, use the Windows Easy Transfer utility to migrate files and settings from Windows XP to Windows 10 on the same computer.)
+(You can, however, use a third-party tool like the Laplink utility to migrate files and settings from Windows XP to Windows 10 on the same computer.)